 View our short video for helpful advice about renting safely.

 For tenancies issued after 1 October 2015, your landlord must provide:

 - a gas safety certificate for the property

 - a copy of the government booklet 'How to Rent'

-If you share part of the landlord's home, your rights will be different, see information on renting rooms in someone's home on GOV.UK.
+If you share part of your landlord's home, your rights will be different; see further information on renting rooms in someone's home on GOV.UK.

-We recommend you report any concern about health, safety and living conditions in your private rented accommodation to your landlord or agent in the first instance.
+We recommend that you report any concerns about the health and safety of your private rented accommodation to your landlord or agent in the first instance.

 Use our online form to report concerns about your rented home if you continue to have problems.